CDCgov/prime-reportstream/frontend-react/docs/data-fetching-patterns.md

 All components that require data from the API, or that push data to the API, should do so through simple invocation of custom hooks that will provide:

 - data, when available
--   errors, when available
+- loading state to be caught with Suspense
--   loading state
+- error state to be caught with ErrorBoundary

 In general, fetch logic shouldn't live in components, and all a component should need to do is invoke a hook!